datascience/plato-taverna-docker/README.md

 docker run --rm datascience/plato-taverna-docker:latest executeworkflow [parameters]
 ```

-This runs Taverna's executeworkflow binary in the container just like a local Taverna Command Line Tool.
-To simplify this, you can add a script similar to [executeworkflow.sh](executeworkflow.sh) to your path.
+This runs Taverna's executeworkflow binary in the container just like the local Taverna Command Line Tool.
+To simplify this, you can add a [wrapper script](https://github.com/datascience/plato-taverna-docker/blob/master/executeworkflow.sh) to your path.

 Taverna is executed as user `taverna` with UID `2000` and group `taverna` with GID `2000`.

 Folders can be mounted into the container as volumes to provide access to files on the host.
 Since docker shares file UIDs/GIDs with the host, make sure that a user with UID `2000` and GID `2000` has access to relevant files.

 ```
-docker run --rm -v /tmp:/tmp -v /home/taverna:/home/taverna datascience/plato-taverna-docker:latest [parameters]
+docker run --rm -v /tmp:/tmp -v /home/taverna:/home/taverna datascience/plato-taverna-docker:latest executeworkflow [parameters]
 ```

 ## Interactive access